Standard of living in Pakistan

 The standard of living in Pakistan differentiates and varies between different classes of society.
 Pakistan is a largely developing country and according to the Human Development Index, is ranked 147th out of 170 countries, upper side of "low human development."

 Despite having a growing middle class numbering over 70 million, a large portion of the country's population remains poor.
 Poverty, unemployment and a population boom contribute to Pakistan's current social problems.
 As of 2008, over 17% of the total population was found abjectly living below the poverty line while the unemployment rate, as of 2010, numbered up to an unprecedented 15%.
 According to the Asian Development Bank (ADB), 24.3% lived below the national poverty line in 2015.
 Poor governance, political insecurity, and religious persecution have further added to the issues faced by the average Pakistani family.
+The unemployment rate in Pakistan stood at roughly 6.42 percent.
+This rate reflects the proportion of individuals without employment within the country's labor force, which includes those who are both capable and willing to work.